 C&W have assessed the value of each property individually.
-However, two of the stores in the portfolio are relatively immature and have low initial cash flow.
-C&W have endeavoured to reflect the nature of the cash flow profile for these properties in their valuation, and the higher associated risks relating to the as yet unproven future cash flow, by adjustment to the capitalisation rates and discount rates adopted.
+However, two of the Group's stores are relatively immature and have low initial cash flows.
+C&W have endeavoured to reflect the nature of the cash flow profile for these properties in their valuation, and the higher associated risks relating to the as yet unproven future cash flows, by adjustment to the capitalisation rates and discount rates adopted.
 However, immature low cash flow stores of this nature are rarely, if ever, traded individually in the market, unless as part of a distressed sale or similar situation.
 Although, there is more evidence of immature low cash flow stores being traded as part of a group or portfolio transaction.